Types of Cycles

 Cycle-Rickshaws

-Cycle-rickshaws, or pedicabs, are tricycles designed to carry passengers.
-They have a driver’s seat and a passenger compartment.
-These cycles are common in many parts of Asia and are used as a form of public transport.
-They offer an eco-friendly way to move around congested city streets.
+Cycle-rickshaws, or pedicabs, are tricycles designed to carry passengers in a rear compartment.
+Common across much of Asia as a form of public transport, they offer an efficient, low-emission way to move people through congested urban streets.

 Unicycles